Karim Adiprasito

 We use the basic fact that locally convex sets

 of small intrinsic diameter in CAT(1) spaces are convex to prove the following result: Every flag and normal simplicial complex satisfies the nonrevisiting path conjecture, and in particular the diameter bound conjectured by Hirsch for all polyhedra.
-Furthermore, this paper contains a combinatorial proof of mine of the same result that previously appeared on G. Kalai's Blog (though I found the geometric proof before the combinatorial one.)
+Furthermore, this paper contains a combinatorial proof of mine of the same result that previously appeared on G. Kalai's Blog

 Notes